ConeDragon/docs/building/tracks/ci/workflow-templates.md

 - The `configlet` linting is something that's so important (because a track can break if the `config.json` breaks) that it should probably always run, **but** only needs to run once per commit.
 - The existence or integrity of files only needs to run once per commit.
-- If a track is supposed to run under multiple runtime-versions or compiler-versions, building/testing exercises should be ran against each supported version
+- If a track is supposed to run under multiple runtime-versions or compiler-versions, building/testing exercises should be run against each supported version
 - PRs _probably_ only need to run actions on files _added_ or _changed_, but since a file can influence an exercise, it's safer to run the actions for the _exercise_, if one of its files changes.

 It can be very helpful to make the actions that should run, available locally as well.
 This means that the scripts that do the actual work are also manually runnable.
 To achieve this **do not inline** the action inside the workflow files., but create a standalone script.
 For example, checking for stubs can be completely bashed out inside the workflow file, but the recommendation here is to create a new executable script `scripts/ci-check` instead.